-If your aim to make a biographical classic then you need a lead who knows how to separate himself from ego and define his subject.
+If your aim is to make a biographical classic then you need a leader who knows how to separate himself from ego and define his subject.
 Director Richard Attenborough and crew succeeded in this when they cast then little-known Ben Kingsley in the title role of Gandhi.
-Released in 1982, the film was years in the making and boasted an array of top-notch talent, a well-researched script, apt music and perfect location.
-Even without Kingsley this production would have ended up memorable.
+Released in 1982, the film was years in the making and boasted an array of top-notch talent, a well-researched script, apt music, and a perfect location.
+Even without Kingsley, this production would have ended up memorable.
 But Kingsley's flawless performance was what made Gandhi one of the greatest films ever made.

 3 - Tom Hanks as Forrest Gump

 The script was daring, the subject matter at once darkly humorous, romantic and sentimental.
-But what could have been an only a fling in experimental film making turned out instead an ensemble-perfected masterpiece.
-Tom Hanks played the title role of the 1994 release, Forrest Gump; the story of a mentally challenged man who experiences some of the best and worst life has to offer and comes out with his determination in tact.
-Hanks brought to the role a combo of subtle humor, charming sweetness and physical energy.
+But what could have been only a fling in experimental filmmaking turned out instead as an ensemble-perfected masterpiece.
+Tom Hanks played the title role of the 1994 release, Forrest Gump; the story of a mentally challenged man who experiences some of the best and worst life has to offer and comes out with his determination intact.
+Hanks brought to the role a combo of subtle humor, charming sweetness, and physical energy.
 The result was a character who was quickly embraced by audiences across the world.
 Forrest Gump has become an icon of optimism without ego, thanks to the defined portrayal by a very unique and accomplished actor.

 2 - Joaquin Phoenix as Merrill Hess